 - Teacher surveys.
 At the end of each school year, researchers at Texas A&M University administered online surveys to treatment teachers.
-Using a combination of Likert-type and open-ended questions, the survey asked teachers to rate their experiences with the Virtual Professional Development (VPD) sessions.
-A total of 49 teachers completed the survey in year one; 37 teachers participated in year two. - Teacher focus groups.
+Using a combination of Likert-type and open-ended questions, the survey asked teachers to rate their experiences with the Virtual Professional Development (VPD) sessions. - Teacher focus groups.
 Texas A&M University researchers conducted virtual focus groups for treatment teachers in May of each school year.
 Facilitators used video conferencing software to conduct interviews that lasted approximately 45 minutes.
 The protocols asked teachers to provide their perceptions of LISTO on student engagement and academic development, as well as the quality of program curricula, professional development, and coaching.
-In year one, a total of 20 teachers participated in seven different focus groups; there was a total of 30 teacher participants in eight different focus groups in year two.